WASHING HAND DETECTOR

 ABOUT WASHING HAND

-The average time people spent washing their hands in the washroom was 6.85s, which is much less than the 20s suggested by the NHS.
-People on the first floor of the Evolution House may need to promote hand-washing awareness.
+In the washroom where the technology probe was installed, 72% (31 out of 43) of people washed their hands after flushing the toilet.
+The average time people spent washing their hands was 6.85 seconds, which is much less than the 20 seconds suggested by the NHS.
+People on the first floor of the Evolution House at Edinburgh College of Art, University of Edinburgh may need to promote hand-washing awareness.

 ABOUT THE LIMITATIONS